ThanushSiva/11-Hosting-Landing-Page/README.md

 ![screenshot](./screenshot/screenshot.png)
 **Thanush S**

--   This hepls understanding how to structure html and css so that the requirement is achieved.
+-   This helps understanding how to structure html and css so that the requirement is achieved.
 -   Took me 5 hours to complete.

 ---